lauripalonen/luvuvinkkikirjasto/documentation/product_backlog.md

 # Product backlog

+1. Sovellukseen voi tallentaa lukuvinkin, joka sisältää linkin teokseen
-1. Muistiinpanolinkkien lisääminen (as a user i can save a note containing link to book/podcast etc.)
+_As a user i can save a note containing link to book/podcast etc._

+2. Sovelluksessa voi selata tallennettuja lukuvinkkejä
-2. Muistiinpanojen selaaminen (as a user i can browse my notes)
+_As a user i can browse my notes_

-3. Voi lisätä kirjoittajan ja kirjan titlen (as a user i can save writer and title of book to note)
+3. Lukuvinkkiin voi tallentaa kirjan kirjoittajan ja nimen
+_As a user i can save writer and title of book to note_

+4. Lukuvinkkejä voi muokata
-4. muistiinpanojen muokkaaminen (as a user i can modify notes)
+_As a user i can modify notes_

+5. Selattavia lukuvinkkejä voi suodattaa
-5. muistiinpanojen filtteröinti (as a user i can filter my notes)
+_As a user i can filter my notes_